AElfProject/AElf/docs/tutorials/developing-smart-contracts/first-contract.md

 #### Project and generated code

 Smart contracts in AElf are built with normal C# projects files (csproj format).
-We highly recommend that you create a folder for your contract in Boilerplate's **contract** folder and add the csproj to it:
+We highly recommend that you create a folder for your contract inside Boilerplate's **contract** folder and add the csproj in it:

 <!--
 Boilerplate